zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 * The dataset represents a fixed sample of employees rather than a live organizational workforce.
 * Observed relationships describe patterns in the dataset and should not be interpreted as causal relationships.
+* The dataset does not contain all organizational factors that may influence employee attrition.
 * Additional organizational information would be required to validate the findings and support real-world HR decisions.
 * Attrition patterns may vary across organizations, industries, locations, and time periods.